eToro vs Interactive Brokers

 • You want a broker you’ll never outgrow.

-The core trade-off: eToro is free for ETFs and genuinely easy to use.
-IBKR saves real money at scale — especially on FX — but demands setup effort.
-Most European beginners start better on eToro; most long-term investors with growing portfolios end up at IBKR.
+The core trade-off: eToro is free for ETFs, has real crypto, and is the easiest platform in European retail.
+IBKR saves real money at scale โ€” particularly on FX and order execution โ€” but demands setup effort upfront.
+Most European beginners start better on eToro; most long-term investors with growing portfolios eventually land at IBKR.
+The $5 withdrawal fee and ~0.5% FX spread at eToro are worth benchmarking against your actual usage patterns before deciding.

 Ready to open an account?

 Both are free to open.
-Check their official fee pages before committing — rates update periodically.
+Check their official fee pages before committing โ€” rates update periodically and vary by account type.

 Frequently asked questions